 Once you’re back down from exploring the Incan ruins, it will be time for a nice meal, drink, and another great view.
 Going to Lingus Restobar was one of the highlights of our trips.
 They had amazing food and drinks, and a great happy hour.
 I loved sipping on mojitos and taking in the gorgeous sunset over the mountains.
 This restaurant is located outside of a hostel, so we met many travelers here who we ended up becoming friends with!

 I am going to give you two options for day four:

 Option two is for my luxury travelers.
-My winers and diners and lover of the finer things in life.
+My “winers and diners” and lover of the finer things in life.
 Have a Peruvian spa day.
-At this point in the trip you are probably ready for some relaxation.
+At this point in the trip, you are probably ready for some relaxation.
 You can get a massage for very cheap here, starting at $10 for an hour!
-You can also get a manicure, pedicure, and your hair done for very cheap!
+You can also get a manicure, pedicure, and your hair styled or very cheap!
 Start the day on the Plaza de Armas and sip on a Pisco Sour to get you in the relaxation mood and then head to the spa for some much needed R&R.

 Day 5: Day trip to Machu Picchu